rapidcow/perspective/docs/src/psp/serializers/json.rst

    .. method:: configure(**options)

-      Configure options.
-      This is inherited from :class:`~psp.types.Configurable`.
+      Configure options, inherited from |configure|.

       The following is a table of all options.